YuhBoyMatty/sven_internalsrc/README.md

 File `target_players.txt` contains the list of pairs of type `STEAM64ID = MODELNAME` to replace models for specified players

 File `ignored_players.txt` contains the list of Steam64 ID's that will be ignored when you replace models for specified players

+The files above will be automatically loaded when the plugin is loaded

 For more information, check the files above, they contain comments